Managing extreme heat at your workplace

-- Monitor environmental conditions, particularly during summer and heatwave weather, to help identify and assess the risks of exposure to heat-related illness.
-Include in your monitoring plan, testing of different areas including work at different heights if work at heights is required in the workplace.
+- monitoring environmental conditions, particularly during summer, and when hot weather and heatwaves are forecasted, to help identify and assess the risks of exposure to heat-related illness.
+Include in your heat management or monitoring plan, testing of different areas including work at different heights – if work at heights is required in the workplace.

 - provide easy access to cool drinking water and encourage workers to drink often

 - provide access to crushed ice (to ingest and for use as ice towel) where possible

 - provide regular and frequent breaks away from hot work areas and processes in air-conditioned or cool, well-ventilated areas

 - ensure the first aid room is air-conditioned, where relevant

 - ensure appropriate number/s of trained first aiders who know how to deal with heat-related illness are rostered on all shifts

 - provide suitable supervision of all workers.
 If they must work alone, monitor them and ensure they can easily call for help

 - implement an effective ‘buddy system’ where workers check each other frequently

 - implement effective communication procedures to ensure regular contact with staff working alone